 These are the speed topics, the ones that reward pattern recognition and quick estimation.

-The flow captures the actual method: series questions are solved by testing candidate patterns in a fixed order, not by staring until inspiration strikes.
+Series questions are solved by testing candidate patterns in the fixed order above, not by staring until inspiration strikes.
 Internalising that order is what makes these questions fast.

 Building calculation speed as a habit